kasra-hosseini/obspyDMT/README.rst

 *  `Installation`_: install obspyDMT and check your local machine for required dependencies.
 *  `Supported event catalogs and data-sources`_: available event catalogs and data-sources.
 *  `Quick tour`_: run a quick tour.
-*  **Examples**: collection of examples
+*  `Gallery`_: collection of examples:

+   -  `Supported event catalogs and data sources`_
-   -  `event_info request`_: get info about events without downloading waveforms.
+   -  `event info request`_: get info about events without downloading waveforms.
+   -  `seismicity map`_
-   -  `event_based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
+   -  `event based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
    -  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.
    -  `processing`_: process the data automatically after the data retrieval and/or on an existing data-set.